Law School Admissions

 Study law at UND, where we care about you as a person as well as a student.

-Visiting the UND School of Law is the best way to determine if we are the right fit for your law school education.
-Unfortunately with the current COVID-19 situation going on through the country, we are not allowed to bring visitors to campus.
-We are however offering virtual visits, so click the link below to arrange your visit.
-We are proud of the education and the supportive environment for our students, so we would enjoy the opportunity to connect with you.
+Visiting UND School of Law is the best way to determine if we are the right fit for your law school education.
+Guests are welcome on campus for visits and tours provided they adhere to all UND Covid-19 safety protocols and procedures.
+If meeting virtually is more comfortable or convenient, we can accommodate that type of visit as well.
+Please use the link below to arrange your preferred type of visit.
+We are proud of the education and the supportive environment we provide to our students and would enjoy the opportunity to connect with you and teach you the benefits of attending UND Law.

 UND Law is fortunate to have an increasingly strong group of students from Canada among its student body.
 The opportunities and benefits for Canadian students to study law here are numerous.
-Our small community offers Canadian students small class sizes, a wealth of experiential opportunities for practical experience, a discounted tuition rate for Manitoba and Saskatchewan, a strong student organization and an amazing network of Canadian alumni working in Canada and the United States.
+Our small community offers Canadian students small class sizes, a wealth of experiential opportunities for practical experience, a discounted tuition rate for Manitoba and Saskatchewan residents, a strong student organization, and an amazing network of Canadian alumni working in Canada and the United States.

 Transfer students are increasingly making up a bigger portion of our student body.
 Our small community of students, faculty and staff provide a welcoming environment for transfer students.
 As Assistant Dean Brad Parrish said, 'If we can make it work, we are happy to help students transfer to UND Law.
 It's part of the character of who we are."